Servant Air

-Servant Air, Inc. is an American regional airline with operations throughout The United States and Alaska, USA.
-It operates domestic scheduled passenger and international charter services.
-Its main hub is Ted Stevens Anchorage International Airport (PANC) and its main scheduled airline service base is Kodiak Airport (PADQ) with regional operations bases in Boston, MA, White Plains, NY, Fort Lauderdale, FL and San Juan, PR.
-Servant Air Also provides critical care Air Ambulance services throughout its operating area.
+Servant Air, Inc. was an American regional airline with operations in Alaska, USA.
+It operated domestic scheduled passenger from its hub at Kodiak Airport (PADQ).
+Servant Air also provided critical care Air Ambulance services throughout its operating area.

 History

 The airline was established as Paklook Air in the spring of 1992 in Fairbanks, Alaska and began service with single engine commuter aircraft.
 Originally, the airline fleet consisted of a Cessna 185 Floatplanes, Cessna 206 and Cessna 207, Piper Lance, and Britten Norman Islander wheel aircraft.
-The current fleet consists of King Air 200's and King Air 100's operating scheduled and charter service to multiple villages on Kodiak Island and the Southcentral and Southeast regions of Alaska.
-Servant Air also provides scheduled air service between Westchester County Airport (KHPN) and Boston Logan International Airport (KBOS) under the Beacon Air brand using King Air 200 aircraft.
+The fleet consisted of King Air 200's and King Air 100's operating scheduled and charter service to multiple villages on Kodiak Island and the Southcentral and Southeast regions of Alaska.

 Hubs

-The Servant Air main hub is located at Kodiak State Airport in Kodiak, Alaska.
-Facilities at the Kodiak hub include a terminal, a heavy maintenance facility, and a hangar.
-Servant air also has hubs at Anchorage International Airport and Washington Executive Airport.
-Seasonally, Servant air operates at Westchester County Airport, Boston Logan International Airport and Fort Lauderdale Executive Airport.
+The Servant Air hub was located at Kodiak State Airport in Kodiak, Alaska.
+Facilities at the Kodiak hub included a terminal, a heavy maintenance facility, and a hangar.